Schedule for adding solid foods

 Circumcision

-two only if the foreskin was removed.
-Notify me if marked bleeding or swelling occurs.
-Sometimes a Plastibell™ or plastic ring is used so no vasolene would be necessary.
-If a was used for the circumcision, no special care is needed.
+Notify me if marked bleeding or swelling occurs after a circumcision.
+Sometimes a Plastibell™ or plastic ring is used so no Vaseline would be necessary.
+If one was used for the circumcision, no special care is needed.
 The ring will fall off in about one or two weeks.